citizenfx/natives/TASK/TaskUseNearestScenarioToCoord.md

 ```

 ```
 Updated variables
-An alternative to AI::TASK_USE_NEAREST_SCENARIO_TO_COORD_WARP.
+An alternative to TASK::TASK_USE_NEAREST_SCENARIO_TO_COORD_WARP.
 Makes the ped walk to the scenario instead.
 ```

 ## Parameters